MMC Benefits Handbook

 - receive the distribution on or after you reach age 59-1/2.

 - leave the Company or Marsh McLennan and receive the distribution on or after reaching age 55.

 - use the distribution for a tax deductible medical expense.

 - are totally and permanently disabled (as defined by the Internal Revenue Code).

 - are an alternate payee and receive a distribution pursuant to a Qualified Domestic Relations Order (QDRO).

 - are paid in substantially equal installments over your lifetime or over your and your beneficiary's lifetimes.

-As long as you maintain a balance in the Plan, you will need to let the Employee Service Center at +1 866 374 2662, know of address changes so that account statements are properly directed.
+As long as you maintain a balance in the Plan, you will need to let HR Services at +1 866 374 2662, know of address changes so that account statements are properly directed.

 This is only a summary of current law and not personal tax advice.
 Tax laws change frequently.
 You should consult with a tax professional to find out exactly what taxes you will have to pay.